Facebook Pixel

 US applicants holding US citizenships

-CKS will cover the costs of tuition, administration, and local travel on field visits for participants.
-Participants are responsible for their international travel and living expenses including accommodation and food throughout the duration of the program.
+CKS will cover the costs of tuition, administration, and local travel on field visits for successful applicants to the KLCP program.

 Eligibility (For US applicants)